🔨📦🎙️_(:3」∠)_💦

 2. It was 5-times straight-line cuts and took only shorter than half an hour.
 Unless you're a considerably skilled DIYer, you should enjoy the service.

-3. In addition to it, I stacked up a wooden board leftover for work desk whose depth is longer than the top board onto it.
+3. In addition, I stacked up a wooden board leftover for my work desk whose depth is longer than the top board onto it.

 4. I love it by the way.